 PC 20410 Charges and Their Penalties in California

 PC 20410 is a wobbler charge.
 This means that prosecutors can treat wobblers as either misdemeanors or felonies.
 Misdemeanors generally result in less severe penalties.
 However, a misdemeanor conviction can still lead to fines of up to $1,000.
 Individuals can also face up to one year behind bars.

 The court system in California treats felonies more seriously.
 A felony conviction can result in incarceration for up to three years and fines of up to $10,000.

 Note that the court system sometimes offers probation after a PC 20410 conviction.
-Probation allows individuals to remain out of jail or prison but must obey all orders issued by the court.
-Else, they can be imprisoned for not following the rules while on probation.
+Probation allows individuals to remain out of jail or prison, but they must obey all orders issued by the court.
+Otherwise, they can be imprisoned for not following the rules while on probation.